StreisandEffect/streisand/documentation/testing.md

    with the IP of the remote server.
 4. Create the `generated-docs/gateway-password.txt` file with the gateway password of the Streisand server
-5. Create the `generated-docs/shadowsocks-password.txt` file with the Shadowsocks password of the Streisand server
-6. If this is your first time following these steps, create & start the `streisand-client` virtual machine with:
+5. If this is your first time following these steps, create & start the `streisand-client` virtual machine with:

-       `VAGRANT_VAGRANTFILE=Vagrantfile.remotetest vagrant up`
+       VAGRANT_VAGRANTFILE=Vagrantfile.remotetest vagrant up
-7. If you have already created the client virtual machine and wish to re-run the client test playbooks then re-provision the client machine with:
+6. If you have already created the client virtual machine and wish to re-run the client test playbooks then re-provision the client machine with:

-       `VAGRANT_VAGRANTFILE=Vagrantfile.remotetest vagrant up --provision`
+       VAGRANT_VAGRANTFILE=Vagrantfile.remotetest vagrant up --provision

 Misc Tricks
 ==========================

 * Uncomment the lines setting the `ansible.verbose` value in the Vagrantfiles to increase the verbosity of the Ansible playbook runs.
+* Skip the `./tests/remote_test.sh` prompts using `printf`:

+       STREISAND_SERVER_IP=XX.XX.XX.XX; STREISAND_PASSWORD='gateway-password-goes-here'; printf "$STREISAND_SERVER_IP\n$STREISAND_PASSWORD\n" | ./tests/remote_test.sh